SaschaWillems/Vulkan/README.md

 Dynamic shadows from a ```directional light source``` in two passes.
 The first pass renders the scene depth from the light's point-of-view into a separate framebuffer attachment with a different (higher) resolution.

 The second pass renders the scene from the camera's point-of-view and compares the depth value of the texels with the one stored in the offscreen depth attachment (which the shader directly samples from) to determine whether a texel is shadowed or not and then applies a PCF filter to smooth out shadow borders.
-To avoid shadow artifacts the dynamic depth bias state ([vkCmdSetDepthBias](https://www.khronos.org/registry/vulkan/specs/1.0/man/html/vkCmdSetDepthBias.html)) is used to apply a constant and slope dept bias factor.
+To avoid shadow artefacts the dynamic depth bias state ([vkCmdSetDepthBias](https://www.khronos.org/registry/vulkan/specs/1.0/man/html/vkCmdSetDepthBias.html)) is used to apply a constant and slope depth bias factor.

 ### [Omnidirectional shadow mapping](shadowmappingomni/)
 <img src="./screenshots/shadow_omnidirectional.png" height="72px" align="right">